Sean-Bradley/text-typescript/README.md

 # text/typescript

-Use TypeScript directly in HTML Script tags.
+You can use TypeScript directly in HTML Script tags.

 ```html
 <script type="text/typescript">